 - To prepare future Neonatologists for ongoing changes in the health care system including managed care, limitations on resource utilization, and the appropriate use of other subspecialists, non-physician ancillary referrals and referral centers

-- To prepare the fellows to practice culturally competent medical care for a diverse population in Los Angeles
+- To prepare the fellows to practice culturally competent medicine for diverse populations

-- To teach professionalism by mentorship, validating the critical roles of personal ethics, responsibility, respect, compassion, communication, and self-awareness
+- To teach professionalism by mentorship, validating the critical values of personal ethics, responsibility, respect, compassion, communication, self-awareness, equity, and inclusion

-- To provide training in an environment of respect and support, recognizing that fellowship training is a difficult and challenging time in one's personal and professional life
+- To provide a safe training environment that values physical and mental well-being and respect and supports each trainee, recognizing that fellowship training can be difficult and challenging

 Components of the training include: